 Hours: Mon. – Thurs.
 11 a.m.-5 p.m.
 Fridays: 11 a.m.-8 p.m.
 Saturdays: 11 a.m.-5 p.m.
 Closed on Sundays.

 Of course, barbecue lovers will love R Place.
 It’s not too fancy, but they have some good Texas barbecue including sliced beef, sausage and ribs with a cold beer or glass of wine.
 After your meal you can enjoy a yummy dessert.
 Not only do they have splendid peach cobbler with ice cream, but they have a rich “to die for” flourless chocolate cake.
 In addition, R Place offers a special seasonal dinner menu on Saturday night with live, local music.

 Hours: Open Fridays at 11 a.m.
 Saturdays, open at 11 a.m. with a special dinner starting at 6 p.m.
 Sundays, 11 a.m. to 6 p.m.

 The Inn at Dos Brisas

-The only Forbes five-star restaurant in Texas is not in Austin, Houston, or Dallas.
+Did you know the only Forbes five-star restaurant in Texas is not in Austin, Houston, or Dallas.
 It’s actually at The Inn at Dos Brisas in the rolling hills of Washington County.
 Most notably their cuisine is made from ingredients cultivated on their own organic farmland.
-The intimate dining room’s elegant Spanish country manor décor also adds a touch of romance to every meal.
-Located between between Houston, Austin and College Station.
+Of course the intimate dining room’s elegant Spanish country manor décor also adds a touch of romance to every meal.
+The Inn is located between Houston, Austin and College Station.
 In addition to enjoying a lovely farm to table menu, you can also enjoy a peaceful stay at the Inn, if you you would like.